cardboard-iguana/cardboard-iguana.com/log/2021-09-25-tryhackme-pre-security-supplements.md

 | System      | Contains events logged by system components, such as the failure of a driver or other system component to load during startup.                                                                                                               |
 | [CustomLog] | Contains events logged by applications that create a custom log.
 Using a custom log enables an application to control the size of the log or attach ACLs for security purposes without affecting other applications.                         |

-Windows log entry event IDs are not unique, but rather correspond to a “Task Category”.
+Windows log entry event IDs are not unique, but rather correspond to a "Task Category".
 These values are set by the logging application, and are used to help filter log events.
 By default, the Event Viewer lists log entries in reverse chronological order (most recent first).

-You can control log rotation for each log file through its “Properties”.
+You can control log rotation for each log file through its "Properties".

 The Event Viewer can view logs on other computers (I assume this only applies to domain-joined machines that the current user has access to).

-Filtering for events can be achieved using the “Create Custom View” (across all logs) or “Filter Current Log” (for the current log) options on the right.
+Filtering for events can be achieved using the "Create Custom View" (across all logs) or "Filter Current Log" (for the current log) options on the right.

 NOTE: PowerShell produces a couple of different logs which, by default, log almost everything it does.